 - The peace officer was wearing a distinctive uniform7

-Lack of Intent to Evade: If you did not intend to evade the officer, you cannot be convicted of this offense.
+If you did not intend to evade the officer, you have a defense to this offense.

 - You were faced with an emergency